Welcome poor soul to the 8th Annual Hell Hole Hundred!

 50k in 10 (both day and night events)

 16 miles in 5 hours (both day and night events)

 If you complete your event within the time frame given, you are considered and “official” finisher and will be awarded your time and Finisher Coin.
-If you are running any distance over 100 miles, you will be awarded the Finishers Coin along with a buckle if you complete the event in the given time frame.
+If you are running any distance over 100 miles (including the 100 miler), you will be awarded the Finishers Coin along with a buckle if you complete the event in the given time frame.
 Buckles are custom made with your name and finisher time on them.